 Before and after

-You only have to compare footage before the Iceland match and throughout the Euro 2016 tournament, to notice a stark difference.
-During the four England games, Rooney can be seen on the pitch with what appears to be a full head of brown hair, but the day after was a completely different scene all together.
-Photographed outside the England team’s hotel in Nice, Rooney’s hair shows signs of definite thinning on the top of the scalp, and looks nothing like his hair from the night before.
+During the four England games in Euro 2016, Rooney can be seen on the pitch with what appears to be a full head of brown hair.
+But the following day he sported a much-changed look.
+Photographed outside the England team’s hotel in Nice, Rooney’s hair shows signs of definite thinning on the top of the scalp.

 Talk to a specialist ☎ 020 7935 1861.